Wang Yibo: 2018–2019: Solo debut and breakthrough

-In celebration of the 2018 lunar new year, Wang performed a solo dance number at the Hunan Spring Festival by Hunan Television.
+In celebration of the 2018 Lunar New Year, Wang performed a solo dance number at the Hunan Spring Festival by Hunan Television.
 He also performed an adaptation of Uniq's song "Happy New Year" along with other Hunan Television hosts.
-In January 2019, Wang debuted as a solo singer by releasing the digital single "Fire".

 In March 2018, Wang was confirmed to be a dance mentor in the reality survival show Produce 101.
 He gained an increased recognition for his dance skills on the show.
-In one of the episodes of the show, Wang revealed that during his childhood he had a disease called myocarditis and had to give up dancing and undergo serious medication to recover.
+In one of the show's episodes, Wang revealed that he had a disease called myocarditis during his childhood and had to give up dancing and undergo serious medication to recover.
 Eventually, he was cured and had to start learning how to dance from scratch.
-Wang further shared that after his recovery, he went to dance lessons for six hours every day.
+Wang further shared that after his recovery, he attended six hours of dance lessons daily.

+In the same year Wang challenged voice acting, dubbed the character Qi Jingxuan in the animation movie Crystal Sky of Yesterday, which was released in China on 26 October 2018.
+He also sang the movie OST "Heart Affairs of the Youth".

+In January 2019, Wang debuted as a solo singer by releasing his first digital single "Fire".
+In March, Wang released his second digital single "Lucky".

-In 2019, Wang starred in the esports romance drama series Gank Your Heart, playing a misunderstood professional gamer.
+Wang starred in the esports romance drama series Gank Your Heart, playing a misunderstood professional gamer, which premiered on Mango TV on 9 June.
 He also sang the series' opening theme song, "Burning Adventure".
 With his portrayal of Ji Xiangkong, Wang took home his first major acting award for "Audience's Choice for Actor" at the 30th China TV Golden Eagle Award.

+On 20 June, the skateboard reality show One More Try was broadcast on Tencent Video.
+Wang appeared as a team leader in this 10 episode skateboard sports competition show.

-In the same year, Wang starred in the xianxia drama series The Untamed, based on the novel Mo Dao Zu Shi, as one of the two male leads alongside Xiao Zhan.
-Wang also released the song "Won't Forget", the theme song for his character in the series, as well as a duet with Xiao Zhan titled "Unrestrained".
+In the same year, Wang starred in the xianxia drama series The Untamed, based on the novel Mo Dao Zu Shi, which premiered on Tencent Video on 27 June.
+Wang also released the song "Won't Forget", the theme song for his character in The Untamed.
 He gained an increased recognition and popularity both in China and overseas for his portrayal of Lan Wangji.
 Wang later entered the Forbes China's Celebrity 100 and 30 Under 30 list for the first time.

-On 30 December 2019, Wang released his single "No Sense", which is his first attempt in songwriting.
+On 30 December 2019, Wang released his third digital single "No Sense", which is his first attempt in songwriting.
 He wrote it intermittently as he was busy shooting the drama series Legend of Fei.
-Wang shared that the song was about his own feelings and experiences.
-He wanted his song to portray his wish for others to can also overcome difficulties and keep a good mindset.
+Wang shared that the song reflected his personal feelings and experiences.
+He intended for it to convey his wish that others, too, would overcome challenges and maintain a positive mindset.
 Six million digital copies of the song were sold within 20 minutes after its release, exceeding 30 million yuan in total sales.
 The song became the fastest digital single to sell over 10 million copies on NetEase Music.
 Wang then performed "No Sense" for the first time at Hunan Television's 2020 New Year's Eve Concert.